MallikaD21/Toronto_Blue_Jays_Assignment/README.md

 Files
-Data: Contains the dataset used for analysis. training.csv: Training data with pitch attributes and InPlay outcomes. deploy.csv: Deployment data for making predictions.
+Data: Contains the dataset used for analysis. training.csv: Training data with pitch attributes and InPlay outcomes. cleaned_training.csv: Cleaned training data with pitch attributes and InPlay outcomes. deploy.csv: Deployment data for making predictions. cleaned_deploy.csv: Cleaned Deployment data for making predictions.
 BlueJays_Pitch_Analysis.ipynb: Contains Python code for data analysis and visualization.
 Power BI: Contains PowerBI visualization file  showing relationships between pitch attributes and InPlay outcomes.
+Pitch_Predictions.csv: Contains the final output of the python code along with all the answers to the given questions.